-July 31, 2020

-- Lethbridge: Effective Aug.
-24, 2020 face coverings are mandatory in all indoor, enclosed, or substantially enclosed public places or in a public vehicle. - Airdrie: A masking bylaw was approved on Aug 17, 2020 with an established trigger of the province designating the City's status level as "Enhanced." - Okotoks: Effective Aug 24, 2020 masks are required in all indoor public spaces if the number of active cases reaches a threshold of 15.
-Masks are currently mandatory in all indoor municipal spaces. - Red Deer: Effective Aug 31,2020 masks are required on public transit.
-Council tabled a mandatory masking for public places bylaw until Red Deer is under a provincially defined "Covid-19 "watch" between now and December 31, 2020. - Grande Prairie: On Sept 8, 2020 Council identified a threshold of 100 active cases between the City and County or the relaunch status changing to "enhanced" for a mandatory indoor public areas and public vehicles face covering bylaw to go into effect. - Regional Municipality of Wood Buffalo: Third reading of a proposed masking bylaw did not pass, so the masking bylaw will not be considered again until to Oct.
-13, 2020.
+- Calgary: Mandatory in all indoor public areas and public vehicles August 1, 2020 - Banff: Mandatory in all enclosed indoor spaces and outside in downtown pedestrian zones -July 31, 2020 - Lethbridge: Effective August 24, 2020 face coverings are mandatory in all indoor, enclosed, or substantially enclosed public places or in a public vehicle. - Airdrie: A masking bylaw was approved on August 17, 2020 with an established trigger of the province designating the city's status level as "Enhanced." - Okotoks: Effective August 24, 2020 masks are required in all indoor public spaces if the number of active cases reaches a threshold of 15.
+Masks are currently mandatory in all indoor municipal spaces. - Red Deer: Effective August 31, 2020 masks are required on public transit.
+Council tabled a mandatory masking for public places bylaw until Red Deer is under a provincially defined "COVID-19 "watch" between now and December 31, 2020. - Grande Prairie: On September 8, 2020 Council identified a threshold of 100 active cases between the City and County or the relaunch status changing to "enhanced" for a mandatory indoor public areas and public vehicles face covering bylaw to go into effect. - Regional Municipality of Wood Buffalo: Third reading of a proposed masking bylaw did not pass, so the masking bylaw will not be considered again until October 13, 2020.
 Masks are currently encouraged for public transit, and mandatory for students in grades 4 to 12 to align with school re-entry plans.